ibraheemdev/ibraheemca/content/writings/fsm-react-redux/index.md

 As you can see, the `stateMachine` is just an object representation of our flow chart.
 Now, we can create a transition function.
 The transition function will implement the fourth constraint of deterministic FSM's:

-> Transitions between states in response to an action: <br/>(loading + ADD_TODO_SUCCESS = successful). <br/>Given the current state, and an action, a deterministic FSM will always return the same next state.
+> Given the current state, and an action, a deterministic FSM will always return the same next state.

 The transition function is very simple:

 ```javascript
 const transition = (currentState, action) => {